 TL;DR

 Semgrep's AI-powered SAST platform addresses the false positive burden that derails traditional static analysis deployments.
-After working with Semgrep across multiple enterprise repositories, the platform automated a significant share of security triage through Assistant Memories, which learn from team decisions to improve future recommendations.
-Semgrep earned recognition in the 2025 Gartner Magic Quadrant for Application Security Testing.
+After working with Semgrep across multiple enterprise repositories, the platform automated a significant share of security triage through Memories, which learn from team decisions to improve future recommendations.
+Semgrep was recognized in the Gartner Magic Quadrant for Application Security Testing published October 7, 2025.

 Enterprise security teams face a fundamental tension: traditional SAST tools generate too many false positives for developers to take seriously, while under-configured tools miss critical vulnerabilities.
 I tested Semgrep's AI-powered features against this exact challenge across codebases ranging from 50,000 to 400,000 lines of code in Python, Java, and TypeScript.

-1. Semgrep Assistant AI Explanations and Autofix for Code Review
+1. Semgrep Multimodal AI Explanations and Autofix for Code Review

-Semgrep Assistant uses GPT-4 to generate context-aware explanations that connect security rules to the specific code that triggered the findings.
+Semgrep Multimodal generates context-aware explanations connecting security rules to the specific code that triggered findings.
 The system provides step-by-step remediation guidance directly in pull request comments, shifting more findings into the "will fix right now" category.

 How AI Explanations Work in Practice

-Rather than generic vulnerability messages like "SQL injection possible," Assistant explains why a specific query construction pattern is vulnerable, traces the data flow from user input to the database call, and connects the finding to the OWASP category.
-This context-aware approach helps security teams and developers understand not just that a vulnerability exists, but why it matters and how to fix it.
+Where a traditional tool emits a generic message like "SQL injection possible," Multimodal explains why a specific query construction pattern is vulnerable, traces the data flow from user input to the database call, and connects the finding to the OWASP category.

-Semgrep Assistant processes findings through three stages.
-First, it maps the detection rule's intent to the specific code that triggered it.
-GPT-4 then analyzes the surrounding code to check for mitigating controls, such as input validation, in the calling functions.
-Finally, it generates step-by-step fix instructions tailored to the codebase's patterns rather than generic vulnerability descriptions.
+Semgrep's AI layer processes findings through three stages.
+First, it maps the detection rule to the specific code that triggered it.
+It then analyzes surrounding code for mitigating controls, such as input validation in calling functions.
+Finally, it generates fix instructions tailored to the codebase's patterns.

 Autofix Suggestion Mechanism

-Semgrep Assistant suggests autofix code snippets for true positive findings.
-These autofixes appear in two locations: pull request comments with step-by-step remediation instructions (when Assistant is enabled), and the "Assistant suggested fix" section within the Semgrep AppSec Platform UI.
+Semgrep suggests autofix code snippets for true positive findings.
+These appear in pull request comments with step-by-step remediation instructions and in the suggested fix section within the Semgrep AppSec Platform UI.

-The autofix quality depends on the availability of context.
+Autofix quality still depends on context availability.
 For common vulnerability patterns like hardcoded credentials or insecure deserialization, the suggestions are typically production-ready.
-For complex authentication flows or custom framework implementations, the suggestions serve as starting points that Semgrep Assistant can tailor through Memories: organization-specific guidance that helps developers adapt fixes to internal security standards and coding patterns.
+For complex authentication flows or custom framework implementations, they serve as starting points that Memories can tailor to internal security standards and coding patterns.

 Language Coverage for AI Features

-Semgrep's AI explanations and autofixes work across all 30+ supported languages.
-Cross-file dataflow analysis is available for enterprise-grade languages, including Python, JavaScript/TypeScript, Java, C#, Go, PHP, Kotlin, Swift, and C/C++.
-This capability, available in Semgrep Code but not in Community Edition (which only supports single-function analysis), provides the technical foundation for Assistant to generate more accurate remediation guidance than single-file analysis tools.
-The AI can trace how data flows between functions and across files, delivering context-aware security recommendations that account for the full vulnerability path.
+Semgrep's AI explanations and autofixes work across all supported languages, with 35+ for Code.
+Cross-file dataflow analysis is generally available for C#, Go, Java, JavaScript, Kotlin, Python, TypeScript, and C/C++.
+This capability, available in Semgrep Code but not in Community Edition, which supports only single-function analysis, provides the technical foundation for more accurate remediation guidance than single-file analysis tools produce.
+The AI can trace how data flows between functions and across files, delivering recommendations that account for the full vulnerability path.

 The Technical Foundation for Noise Reduction

-After running Semgrep's noise filtering on a legacy codebase with known false-positive patterns (dead code paths, input validation in calling functions, and deprecated modules scheduled for removal), the difference from traditional SAST tools was clear.
+After running Semgrep's noise filtering against a legacy codebase with known false positive patterns (dead code paths, input validation in calling functions, deprecated modules scheduled for removal), the difference from traditional SAST tools was clear.
 Traditional tools flagged everything equally.
-Semgrep's Assistant and noise filtering capabilities distinguished genuine risks from noise, achieving measurable triage reduction at baseline, with improvements growing as Memories accumulated organizational context.
+Semgrep's Autotriage and noise filtering distinguished genuine risks from noise, achieving measurable triage reduction at baseline, with improvements growing as Memories accumulated organizational context.

 Semgrep's approach combines deterministic SAST engine results with LLM-powered context analysis.
 The system identifies findings in dead code paths that cannot reach production, code protected by input validation in calling functions, test fixtures and mock data, and deprecated modules with scheduled removal dates.
-Per Semgrep's Code product page, the AI detects false positives that static analysis alone cannot catch by understanding the mitigating context around a finding.
+According to Semgrep's documentation, Multimodal is over 95% accurate in categorizing Semgrep Code findings as false positives.

 The compound effect matters for enterprise security teams with limited headcount.
-A security engineer who spends time triaging a false positive pattern can create lasting value: through Semgrep Assistant Memories, that decision applies to similar future instances for selected projects and rules, subject to how the memory is configured and activated.
+A security engineer who spends time triaging a false-positive pattern creates lasting value, because that decision applies to similar future instances for selected projects and rules, depending on how the memory is configured and activated.

 Visibility and Governance Controls

-Semgrep provides a Secure Guardrails dashboard that displays the percentage of findings Assistant filters mark as noise, along with impact metrics on scope and affected findings.
-This transparency addresses a common enterprise concern: teams need to audit AI decisions rather than blindly trusting automated triage.
+Semgrep provides a Secure Guardrails dashboard that displays the percentage of findings filtered as noise, along with impact metrics on scope and affected findings.
+This transparency addresses a common enterprise concern: teams need to audit AI decisions, not blindly trust automated triage.

-For organizations requiring stricter controls, Semgrep policies can be scoped to specific projects or project tags for granular security governance.
-Per Semgrep's Policy Management documentation, administrators have exclusive control over policy creation and enforcement.
-Only admins can view, create, edit, or delete policies, providing role-based access control (RBAC) for enterprise security governance.
+For organizations requiring stricter controls, Semgrep policies can be scoped to specific projects or project tags.
+According to Semgrep's Policy Management documentation, administrators control policy creation and enforcement.
+Only admins can view, create, edit, or delete policies, providing role-based access control for enterprise security governance.
 Organizations can create as many policies as needed, with configurable enforcement modes (comment or block actions) that align with organizational risk tolerance.

 3. Semgrep Component Tags for High-Risk Code Prioritization

-Semgrep's component tagging system, powered by Semgrep Assistant, automatically categorizes security findings based on high-risk code areas, including authentication, payments, and PII handling.
-This feature, available on Team or Enterprise plans, enables security teams to filter and prioritize vulnerabilities detected in critical systems without requiring custom rule configuration.
+Semgrep's component tagging system automatically categorizes security findings based on high-risk code areas including authentication, payments, and PII handling.
+This feature lets security teams filter and prioritize vulnerabilities in critical systems without custom rule configuration.

 How Component Tags Work